davidjosearaujo/re-android-reversing/docs/Report.md

 ...
 ```

-At the time this report is being written, the server is accessible, but the resources are not available (it returns a 'not found' response).
-But we have access to these files as they were previously downloaded, so it's possible to continue our analysis.
+At the time of writing this report, the server is accessible, but the resources are not available (it returns a 'not found' response).
+However, we have access to these files as they were previously downloaded, allowing us to continue our analysis.

 ### Exploring 'muchaspuchas'

-The **'muchaspuchas'** file is composed of what seems to be Java method or class names separated by the ´|´ character.
-The function where this file is being downloaded splits the file contents by the ´|´ character.
+The 'muchaspuchas' file appears to consist of Java method or class names separated by the '|' character.
+The function responsible for downloading this file splits its contents by the '|' character.

 ```
 dalvik.system.InMemoryDexClassLoader|getClassLoader|loadClass|com.travisscott.pdf.MainLibrary|...
 ```

-This shows that the authors maybe wanted to obfuscate application method calls with reflection.
-To confirm this assumption we decided to analyze _mapMuchasStringsToMethods_ method and rename it's methods.
+This indicates that the authors may have intended to obfuscate application method calls using reflection.
+To verify this assumption, we opted to analyze the _mapMuchasStringsToMethods_ method and rename its methods.

 ```java
     public static void mapMuchasPuchasToMethods(byte[] bArr) {